 » Joseph Baar Topinka, M.B.A., J.D.

 Crime and criminal justice are major civil rights issues of our time: the rights of victims, criminal defendants, prisoners, those in police custody, and ex-felons are considered to be under attack by different segments of society for various reasons.
 In addition, tensions exist around the criminalization of marginalized groups (including women, immigrants, those in the LGBTQIA communities, and so forth), the war on drugs, the war on terrorism, mass incarceration, and mass governmental surveillance.
-Central to this topic is the idea of fairness, which will engage our students in thoughtful discussions that could have a lifetime impact.
+Central to this topic is the idea of fairness, which engages our students in thoughtful discussions that could have a lifetime impact.